nextmv-io/farmshare/README.md

 # farmshare
-Sample apps for the Nextmv farmshare example
+Sample order fulfillment apps for the Nextmv farmshare example